cubter/event_observer/Readme.md

 ## P.S.
 On DB updates

-Despite that R's evrinoments are the fastest implementation of hash tables available in R, the avg. speed of processing a .csv file with 1500000 lines is several minutes, making up between an hour and two for the whole data set.
+Despite that R's evironments are the fastest implementation of hash tables available in R, the avg. speed of processing a .csv file with 1500000 lines is several minutes, making up between an hour and two for the whole data set.
 This is a barely acceptable speed, provided the data are updated frequently; that's why my next step here would also be switching to `Rcpp` & using STL's unordered maps.

 I could also send perhaps 10x more commands to Redis without prior construction of the indexes at all, based on the assumption that Redis will handle hash insertions quicker.
 But that'd require significantly more requests to the DB.